xn1cklas/ai-tools-registry/README.md

 Note: The example tools import from `ai` (AI SDK v5) and `zod`.
 Ensure your app provides these dependencies.

+### Web Search provider

+The `@ai-tools/websearch` tool uses DuckDuckGo Instant Answer by default (no key required).
+If you set `BRAVE_SEARCH_API_KEY` in your environment, it will automatically use the Brave Search API instead.

 ## Authentication

 To see examples of how to use authentication with the registry, see the [API Routes](./app/api/registry/README.md) documentation.